tolgee/documentation/blog/2023-06-28-vue-tutorial.md

 This will generate a first-time-only token that you need to save somewhere on your PC because you will use it later.

-## Step 4: Add Tolgee to Your Vue application
+## Step 4: Create a Vue application

 Navigate to your desired directory and run the following command :